 How To Renew Your Motor Vehicle Registration

 Most provinces require a vehicle registration renewal either annually or biannually.
 However, this process is much less involved than the original motor vehicle registration process.
-In each province, car owners can now renew their registration online, as long as you don't have any changes to the registration.
+In each province, car owners can now renew their registration online, as long as they don't have any changes to the registration.
 These changes may include a change of name or change of address.

 And if you're forgetful, don't stress.
 Every province will send you a renewal notice in the mail so you have a few months to renew your registration online.